XuJieFeng666/FNMZ/README.md

 Release date
 September 10, 2023

 How to use it?
-There are three folders that contain:
+There are four files:

 'demo': MATLAB script files with the example 1 detailed in [1];
 'demo3': MATLAB script files with the example 3 detailed in [1];